Stability analysis through folds: An end-loaded elastica with a lever arm: Introduction

 \section{Introduction}

 The study of physical problems using the variational framework has a rich history.
 In this setting, the equilibria are characterized as critical points of an energy-like functional.
 Typically, these problems are expressed in terms of a control parameter, generating a parameter family of equilibria.
-Indeed, the equilibria are computed by a slow scan of a parameter from a known solution using a continuation technique.
-However, not all evaluated equilibria are stable or physically viable; they must correspond to the local minima of the functional.
-Hence, it is crucial to determine whether the critical points are local minima (or stable) and track its changes.
+Indeed, the equilibria are computed by a slow scan of a parameter from a known solution using a continuation technique~\cite{DOEDEL1991a}.
+However, not all equilibria are stable and physically relevant; they must correspond to the local minima of the functional.
+Hence, it is crucial to determine whether the critical points are local minima (or stable) and track their changes.
 Generally, the stability of parameter-dependent equilibria changes at singularities, such as a fold or bifurcation in the parameter space~\cite{Sattinger1972, Rabinowitz1973, iooss2012elementary}.
 However, it remains unclear whether a fold in the unstable equilibrium results in a stable equilibrium or a higher-order unstable equilibrium.
-This direction of stability transition can be encoded by observing a particular projection of the solutions against the parameter, referred to as distinguished bifurcation diagrams, and the stability can be assessed with a little observation and without any additional analysis.
+The direction of stability transitions can be encoded through a particular projection of solutions, using distinguished bifurcation diagrams, and the stability can be assessed with a little observation and without any additional analysis.
 This idea of topologically exploiting the variational structure for stability examination was first employed in Astrophysics~\cite{Katz1,Katz2}.
-Thompson~\cite{thompson1979stability} introduced these diagrams for analysis of mechanical systems, expressed in finite dimensions.
-Subsequently, Maddocks~\cite{Maddocks1987} and Rogers~\cite{Hoffman2005} developed them for infinite-dimensional problems, particularly focusing on elastic rods.
-Several versions of these diagrams appear in the investigations of elastic problems~\cite{Maddocks1995,neukirch2002a, Heijden2003}.
-In most of these studies, the diagrams are limited to problems characterized by fixed-fixed ends or cases where the varying parameter appears within the integrand or as a Lagrange multiplier.
+Distinguished bifurcation diagrams were later developed for finite-dimensional mechanical systems~\cite{thompson1979stability} that are subsequently extended to infinite-dimensional systems~\cite{Maddocks1987, Hoffman2005}.
+Since then, several versions of these diagrams have appeared in investigations of elastic problems~\cite{neukirch2002a, Heijden2003}.
+In most studies, the diagrams are limited to cases with fixed-fixed ends or cases where the varying parameter appears within the integrand or as a Lagrange multiplier.
 In this study, we generalize the distinguished bifurcation diagrams to variational problems subject to fixed-free ends, when the bifurcation parameter appears in the boundary conditions.
-As a result, we have two relevant cases, namely, when the parameter appears at the fixed end and when it appears at the free end.
-For this analysis, we introduce the notion of an index that is equal to the number of negative eigenvalues of the associated second variation operator.
+Consequently, two relevant cases arise: when the parameter appears at the fixed end and when it appears at the free end.
+For this analysis, we introduce the notion of a stability index that is equal to the dimension of the subspace over which the associated second variation operator is negative.
 The critical points with index zero are local minima and stable.
+Alternatively, the energy of the system can be used to determine the direction of stability~\cite{Maddocks1995,Oreilly2011}.
+The lower branch of the fold corresponds to the lower-energy state and therefore, local minima.